SkynetLabs/skynet-js/README.md

 We also have an [example tutorial about creating your first web app on Skynet](https://blog.sia.tech/creating-your-first-web-app-on-skynet-ec6f4fff405f)

-## How To Use skynet-js In Your Project
+## How To Use skynet-js In Your Web Project

 If you're thinking, "wait, how can I `import()` in the browser," then here is the answer: